This post may contain affiliate links. Please read my affiliate policy for more information.

 The confusion that follows me around every day is part of my learning to adjust to a new reality.
 It’s really freaking hard to go from one reality to another completely different reality and expect it to be a smooth transition.

 Existing in a parallel universe is part of being a widow.
 We have our world before death and our new world after death.
 If you find yourself in a parallel universe and wonder how you got there, just take a deep breath and have a look around.
-Pay attention to your surroundings and listen to messages.
+Pay attention to your surroundings and listen to your messages.

 If you don’t see anything or hear anything, ask for guidance.